donaldRwilliams/BGGM/README.md

 <img src="man/figures/README-unnamed-chunk-20-1.png" width="90%" style="display: block; margin: auto;" />

 This highlights the difference between the leave-one-out methods, in that the Bayesian version has a measure of uncertainty (although the order is the same).
-For both measure of predictive *error*, a lower value indicates a more predictable nodel (variable).
+For both measure of predictive *error*, a lower value indicates a more predictable node (variable).

 Hypothesis Testing
 ==================